AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 ## Issue

-The date filter does not work in the admin grid when the date format is set as y-m-d.
+Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.

 <u>Steps to reproduce</u>: